-9. ERC Income
+8. ERC Income

 The CARES Act also provides an employee retention credit (ERC) which is a refundable tax credit against certain employment taxes.
 The Consolidated Appropriations Act (CAA) extended and expanded the availability of the ERC making the Organization eligible for a retroactive credit subject to meeting certain criteria.
 In June 2021, the Organization filed an adjusted employer's quarterly federal payroll tax return for the second and third quarter of 2020 requesting an ERC refund totaling \$211,200, which is included in other receivables for the year ended December 31, 2021.
+The refunds were received in 2022.

-10. Retirement Plan
+9. Retirement Plan

 The Organization has a 403(b) defined contribution pension plan covering substantially all employees.
 Under the plan, employees can contribute a percentage of their salary, or a fixed dollar amount to the plan.
 The Organization may agree to make "nonelective" contributions to their employees' 403(b) plans.
-The Organization did not make a contribution to the pension plan in 2021 or 2020.
+The Organization did not make a contribution to the pension plan in 2022 or 2021.

-11. Concentrations
+10. Concentrations